 With rapid advancements in the field of eco-friendly construction materials, there is a huge demand for making buildings and construction techniques more greener and sustainable and less harmful to Earth.
 The world has grasped this idea very well.
 In fact, the need for new techniques and materials which can be easily recycled are taken into consideration.
 Here’s showcasing 5 trends in green and sustainable architecture which is a focus of attention amongst Eco-designers.

 1. Vertical Farming

 Straw is a sustainable material which can be used as a building material.
 Many designers and builders today are making use of this natural material to make phenomenal designs which are Eco-friendly.
 These buildings can be made from prefabricated panels using straw.
-These panels can be assembled from locally sourced star which can be fit into the panel frame made from timber.
-This production style helps save money and energy and decrease build times and carbon emissions.
+In addition, these panels can be assembled from locally sourced star which can be fit into the panel frame made from timber.
+In fact, this production style helps save money and energy and decrease build times and carbon emissions.

 3. Phase change materials (PCMs)